runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Uses a chanelling enchantment to levitate the trains and eliminate most fricton.
 Magical link to series of waterwheels and similar mechanisms to provide propulsion.
 Relatively high-maintentance.

+### Jinn Floating Pavilions

+The 'jinn of the Principalities field few traditonal transports.
+Casual travel between cities is facilitiated by a teleportation network.
+For other personal travel, their natural magic is usually sufficient.
+They are also too far away from most other nations to maintain consistent external trade routes.

+In the rare cases where some form of group or cargo transport outside of the principalities is needed, 'jinn use enchanted floating pavillions.
+These can vary greatly in form and size - from a single carriage-sized room, to veritable flying fortresses.
+Some are fully open to the elements, some are fully enclosed rooms, and many are a mix of both.
+Most often they have a flat underside, so that they can rest on the ground if needed.

+These pavilions typically have some degree of radial symmetry - single circular rooms and 4 rooms joined in a triangle are both quite common.
+Different principalities tend to have different designs and styles.
+For instance, sea-jinn pavilions are amphibuous, and also have an open pool in the center for when they sit on the surface of the ocean.

+When such pavilions are used to travel to other nations, the local infrastructure often struggles with how they should be handled - sometimes they are moored as ships, sometimes they park outside the city, sometimes they sit near a balcony of one of the taller buildings.

 ### Sample Travel Routes and Times